marmelab/react-admin/docs/usePermissions.md

 ## Refreshing permissions

-Permissions are loaded on page load and cached.
+Permissions are loaded when the app loads and then cached.
 If your application requires permissions to be refreshed, for example after a change modifying user permissions, you can use `refetch` function to trigger reload.

 ```jsx
 const GrantAdminPermissionsButton = () => {